Calligraphy and Design for all of life's special occasions

 Using correct etiquette when addressing your wedding invitations is an excellent way to elevate your event and make your guests feel really special.

 Below are some common etiquette questions I am often asked as couples are preparing their guest lists.
 For more tips on your wedding stationery etiquette, I recommend checking out “Crane’s Wedding Blue Book”.
-It is the gold standard for envelope etiquette and much more related to your wedding.
+It is the gold standard for envelope addressing etiquette and much more related to your wedding.

 *Please note that both outer and inner envelopes are traditionally used for wedding invitations.
 The tips below assume the use of an inner envelope.
 However, if you choose not to include an inner envelope, the same principles can be applied to the outer envelope.